 INTRODUCTION — Approximately 37,000 people in the United States and one million worldwide die by suicide each year , and 650,000 people in the United States receive emergency treatment each year after attempting suicide .

 Primary care providers may be in a unique position due to their frequency of interaction with suicidal patients.
-A review of 40 studies found that over 75 percent of patients who committed suicide had contact with primary care providers within the year of their death, compared with one-third who had contact with mental health services .
-Similarly, twice as many suicide victims had contact with primary care providers as mental health services in the month before their suicide (45 versus 20 percent).
+A review of 40 studies found that over 75 percent of patients who died by suicide had contact with primary care providers within the year of their death, compared with one-third who had contact with mental health services .
+Similarly, twice as many decedents had contact with primary care providers as mental health services in the month before their suicide (45 versus 20 percent).

 Despite this, there are no data to show that screening for suicide in primary care reduces mortality.
 Additionally, predicting which patients with suicidal thoughts will go on to attempt suicide cannot be achieved with a high degree of sensitivity or specificity [4,5].